meteor/meteor/content/accounts.md

 <h4 id="identifying-link-click">Identifying when the link is clicked</h4>

 When the user receives the email and clicks the link inside, their web browser will take them to your app.
 Now, you need to be able to identify these special links and act appropriately.
 If you haven't customized the link URL, then you can use some built-in callbacks to identify when the app is in the middle of an email flow.

-When these callbacks are triggered, Meteor's accounts system enters a special state that can only be exited by calling the `done` function that is passed into the registered callback.
+Normally, when the Meteor client connects to the server, the first thing it does is pass the _login resume token_ to re-establish a previous login.
+However, when these callbacks from the email flow are triggered, the resume token is not sent until your code signals that it has finished handling the request by calling the `done` function that is passed into the registered callback.
+This means that if you were previously logged in as user A, and then you clicked the reset password link for user B, but then you cancelled the password reset flow by calling `done()`, the client would log in as A again.

 1. [`Accounts.onResetPasswordLink`](http://docs.meteor.com/#/full/Accounts-onResetPasswordLink)
 2. [`Accounts.onEnrollmentLink`](http://docs.meteor.com/#/full/Accounts-onEnrollmentLink)